alidcastano/alidcastano-jekyll/_treasure-trove/videos/richardFeyman-POFO.md

     <iframe frameborder="0" width="480" height="270" src="//www.dailymotion.com/embed/video/x24gwgc" allowfullscreen></iframe><br /></i>

 thoughts: |
-    Fascinating seeing Richard Feyman talk about science, teaching, and work, with such simplicity and cadence that he makes the entire video is thoroughly enjoyable to watch.
+    Fascinating seeing Richard Feyman talk about science, teaching, and work, with such simplicity and cadence that he makes the entire video thoroughly enjoyable to watch.

 quote: |
     Physics is like sex: sure, it may give some practical results, but that's not why we do it. <br>